johnbywater/quantdsl/README.md

 The recommended hedge positions suggest injecting gas when the price is low, and withdrawing when the price is high.

-The net cash position across all hedges is very similar to the fair value, which suggests the deltas are performing well.

 An alternative to `calc_print()` is the function in the same module `calc_print_plot()` which will also plot the prices, positions, and